ETIMC/Report/typst/sections/Sprint 2.typ

 Debugging eventually uncovered a pattern: only a full power cycle of the Pico 2 before initiating the WiFi connection yielded a stable result.
 In contrast, soft reboots from the REPL almost invariably triggered driver failures shortly thereafter, particularly when performed in rapid succession.
 By adopting a strict procedure of completely disconnecting and reconnecting power to the Host prior to each WiFi session, the driver crashes ceased entirely, restoring reliable performance.

 During internal testing it was also discovered that there was a small but noticeable delay from pressing buttons on the Controller to a sound was played by Ableton Live.
 The delay was minimized somewhat by tweaking asyncio delay lengths, making the Host query for notes more often.
-In the end, however, it was concluded that the primary delay was caused by using the TCP protocol, which contains a extra headers and acknowledgement messages adding overhead to each sent message over WiFi.
+In the end, however, it was concluded that the primary delay was network latency.
+There were two suggested primary reasons for this.
+The first one was that the WiFi chip on the Pico 1 and Pico 2 may not have been designed for low-latency communication.
+A possible solution for this would be exchanging the Pico 1 and Pico 2's for a different MCU.
+A contender would be the ESP32 line of devices, since they have both a dedicated wireless protocol for low latency communication and a library for sending MIDI messages @espressif_systems_esp-now_2025 @geissl_thomasgeisslesp-now-midi_2025.
+For affordability and availability reasons, this idea was not further explored.
+The other possible reason for the latency was the using of the TCP protocol, which contains extra headers and acknowledgement messages adding overhead to each sent message.
 It was decided that TCP should be exchanged for UDP, which has less overhead, during the next sprint.

 Lastly, it was sometimes experienced that a controller would disconnect from the host without the host ever finding out.
 To fix this, heartbeat-messages were implemented.
 They worked by having the host sending a heartbeat request message to the controller every few seconds.
 If the controller didn't answer the heartbeat three times in a row, the Host would forget the Controller.